Hope Center for Children

 Since 1974 the Ellen Hines Smith Girls' Home has offered around-the-clock care in a "safe, structured, home-like environment."
 Girls between the ages of 11 and 19 come to stay at the home.
 Staff at the home provide school support and oversee activities to build skills that will help to foster productive lives in the future.
 They depend entirely on community volunteers and donations.

 In 1978 the Children Shelter of the Upstate was created to provide emergency shelter for children of all ages.
 This care is provided when boys and girls are removed from their homes due to abuse and/or neglect.

 The Hope Center for Children's services include: home visitation when a child is able to live at home; an emergency shelter for when children are removed from their home due to abuse and neglect; long term residential care for girls in foster care; and support of transition back to family life when a child is adopted or re-unified with kin.

 How We Get Involved with the Hope Center for Children

-Aside from volunteering at events like Tinis & Tapas each year, every month a few Zeta Eta sisters go to the EHSGH to watch a movie and paint nails with girls at the Home.
-We always have a blast chatting and spending time with the girls!
+Aside from volunteering at events like Tinis & Tapas each year, every month a few Zeta Eta sisters go to the Hope Center for Children to watch a movie and do crafts at the Center.
+We always have a blast chatting and spending time with the children!